Invarion/invarion-docs/docs/rapid-plan/using-the-signage/what-is-in-a-sign.md

 sidebar_position: 5

 ---
-# What is in a sign?
+# What is in a Sign?

 We won't bother going into too much detail about the composition of a sign here - that's what the next chapter is for.
 However, it does help to know a little bit about how the signs are built as it will give you an understanding of what they can do.